How to Hem Curtains without Sewing (Two Ways!)

 STEP 3: Crease and Iron the New Length

-This is when things start to get exciting .
-When the entire curtain is pinned and ironed to the right length, you can start to see what the curtains going to look like once it’s hemmed.
+And this is where things start to get exciting.
+Once the entire curtain is folded and pressed to the right length, you can finally see what it’s going to look like once it’s hemmed- and it’s very satisfying.

 STEP 4: Add the Iron-on Adhesive